-If you claim your work-related car expenses using one of the above methods, you can't claim any further deductions in the same tax return for the same car.
+If you claim your work-related car expenses using one of the above methods, you can't claim any further deductions in the same tax return for the ato.gov.au/police 1 same car.
 For example, petrol, servicing, and insurance costs.